-In accordance with rules adopted by the SEC, we have provided Internet access to this Proxy Statement and our Annual Report on Form 10-K for the year ended September 28, 2014.
-Accordingly, a Notice of Internet Availability of Proxy

-Materials (the "Notice") has been sent to our stockholders of record and beneficial owners.
+In accordance with rules adopted by the SEC, we have provided Internet access to this Proxy Statement and our Annual Report.
+Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") has been sent to our stockholders of record and beneficial owners.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request that a printed set of the proxy materials be sent to them by following the instructions in the Notice.
 If you requested printed versions of these materials by mail, these materials also include the proxy card for the Annual Meeting.